Who May Apply to EOP?

 EOP Income Screening Criteria

 EOP grants will be awarded so long as funds are available and administered through the Office of Financial Aid and Scholarships.
 The application for financial aid is a separate process from the EOP admission process.
-Please visit the Office of Financial Aid & Scholarships website for additional information or check your financial aid status via AidLink by logging in with your SDSU ID information (if you have already applied).
+Please visit the SDSU Financial Aid website for additional information or check your financial aid status via AidLink by logging in with your SDSU ID information (if you have already applied).

 AB 540 Students